noobsora/Routeros-CN-Address-List/README.md

 - They're almost the same thing, there's not too much differences between two versions.
 - I'm just trying to make my toy looks pro.
+- Although it's a childish toy, I'm actually using it on my router and it's working properly up to now.

 ---